georgemandis/recurse-zulip-checkin-downloader/README.md

-Recurse Center Zulip Check-in Exporter
+Recurse Center Zulip Checkin Exporter
 ==

-Did you write a small novel in your check-in topic on Zulip during your time at the [Recurse Center](https://www.recurse.com/scout/click?t=151b3c977197fc57d3ab8ce968bce35e)?
+Did you write a small novel in your checkin topic on Zulip during your time at the [Recurse Center](https://www.recurse.com/scout/click?t=151b3c977197fc57d3ab8ce968bce35e)?
 Do you kind of wish you could download it and have it all in one place?

 Well, it's your lucky day!